wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-iOS.md

 ### Symmetric Offline Multi-Factor Signature

-This type of signature is very similar to [Symmetric Multi-Factor Signature](#symmetric-multi-factor-signature) but the result is provided in form of simple, human readable string (unlike the online version, where the result is HTTP header).
-To calculate the signature you need a typical `PowerAuthAuthentication` object to define all required factors, nonce and data to sign.
-The `nonce` and `data` should be also transmitted to the application over the OOB channel (for example by scanning a QR code).
+This type of signature is very similar to [Symmetric Multi-Factor Signature](#symmetric-multi-factor-signature), but the result is provided in the form of a simple, human-readable string (unlike the online version, where the result is HTTP header).
+To calculate the signature, you need a typical `PowerAuthAuthentication` object to define all required factors, nonce, and data to sign.
+The `nonce` and `data` should also be transmitted to the application over the OOB channel (for example, by scanning a QR code).
 Then the signature calculation is straightforward:

 ```swift
 // 2FA signature, uses device related key and user PIN code